-Addressing risks and impact (continued) VALUE CHAIN STEP RISKS AND IMPACTS ONGOING EFFORTS UPDATE 2017 Product manufacturing continued from previous page - In production markets, we work to ensure that migrant workers are entitled to the same social benefits as local employees.
+Addressing risks and impact (continued) VALUE CHAIN STEP RISKS AND IMPACTS ONGOING EFFORTS UPDATE 2018 Product manufacturing continued from previous page In production markets, we work to ensure that migrant workers are entitled to the same social benefits as local employees.
 In Turkey, we engage in continuous dialogue with our suppliers about our approach to Syrian refugees and how to act responsibly.
 We are also addressing the issue of the refugee's situation collaboratively through multi-stakeholder efforts.
-Our work and progress in this matter is comprehensively reported through our public responses given to the Business & Human Rights Resource Centre (BHRRC). - Focus during 2017 on strengthening our suppliers' migrant workers' management systems to ensure the rights of refugees and other migrants are protected. - Co-signed a letter to the Turkish government calling for easier access to the labour market for Syrian refugees - April 2017. - On 4 occasions, we organised awareness raising sessions and workshops with external partners such as the ILO, IHKIB, UNCHR, Universal Works and other brands on issues related to the employment of Syrian refugees. - Held a joint awareness raising workshop with Istanbul Apparel Exporters' Association (IHKIB) and the International Labour Organisation (ILO) for all relevant suppliers in Turkey. - In addition to providing various training courses and capacity building activities for suppliers in all our production markets, our Vietnam sustainability team was trained by the International Organisation on Migration (IOM) in forced labour related issues.
-It was a train-the-trainer course and consequently, in 2018, the team will conduct the training for our tier 1 and tier 2 suppliers.
-Sales Our policies and guidelines are applied to any employee working directly in our stores and consequently also applies to all outsourced staff.
-The potential risk of forced labour and human trafficking in sectors encountered by our operations, for example in construction or logistics.
+Our work and progress in this matter is comprehensively reported through our public responses given to the Business & Human Rights Resource Centre (BHRRC).
+United Work programme.
+The ILO SCORE initiative invited factory units employing Syrian refugees to participate in a training programme.
+Four factory units have participated so far, and the programme focuses on functional workplace dialogue and health and safety committees.
+Our Vietnam sustainability team was trained by the International Organisation on Migration (IOM) in forced labour related issues.
+It was a train-the-trainer course and was followed up in 2018, with training for 13 tier 1 and tier 2 suppliers.
+Sales Our policies and guidelines are applied to any employee working directly in our stores and conse- quently also apply to all outsourced staff.
+The potential risk of forced labour and human traf- ficking in sectors encountered by our operations, for example in construction or logistics.
 These risks arise mainly in connection with staff outsourcing and when migrants and other groups who are at greater risk of being exploited are present.
-The due diligence conducted on potential business partners for H&M group, prior to entering a business relationship, includes questions to evaluate the risks of forced labour and human trafficking along with other relevant social, environmental, legal and financial aspects.
-All partners producing our commercial products are continuously monitored with regards to their sustainability performance through SIPP.
-Follow-ups are conducted on partners within logistics, construction and recruitment but using other methods. - Sessions to build knowledge and capacity were held with business functions such as construction, facility management, accounting and finance, and marketing to discuss and identify risks related to their purchases.
-The intention is to ensure the due diligence conducted prior to entering a business relationship is duly customised and reflects the potential risks from the legal, financial, environmental and human rights perspectives.
-This work will continue going forward and will include all business functions doing any kind of procurement. - Appointed a project manager to align existing initiatives, and to further develop and implement a monitoring system for business partners of non-commercial goods and services. - Continued the dialogue with franchise partners on sustainability related issues and initiated a process to collaboratively assess franchise markets from a more in-depth environmental and human rights perspective, and to identify actions to address gaps and risks. - Initiated internships for refugees in some markets.
-Finding ways to support social integration to help mitigate the risk of possible exploitation.
+The due diligence conducted on potential business partners for the H&M group, prior to entering a business relationship, includes questions to evaluate the risks of forced labour and human trafficking along with other relevant social, environmental, legal and financial aspects.
+All partners producing our commercial products are continuously monitored with regard to their sustainability performance through SIPP.
+Follow-ups are conducted on partners within logistics, construction and recruitment but using other methods.
+Sessions to build knowledge and capacity were held with departments purchasing non-commercial goods (interior purchases; visual, printed marketing materials, and packaging).
+The purpose of the sessions was to discuss and identify risks related to their specific purchases to ensure the due diligence conducted in the selection of a business partner also includes the relevant sustainability risks (environmental and human rights perspectives).
+During 2018 we developed an assessment method for business partners supplying us with non-commercial goods, which is to be implemented from 2019.
+Workshops to discuss and identify sustainability risks for service functions will be rolled out during 2019.
+The sessions are intended to build knowledge and awareness of sustainability risks, from an environmental and human rights perspective, in order to include them in the due dilgence process.
+Continued the dialogue with franchise partners on sustainability related issues and initiated a process to collaboratively assess franchise markets from a more in-depth environmental and human rights perspective, and to identify actions to address gaps and risks.